 For the past 70 years, the short answer to this question has been no. But all of that could change any day now.

-New legislation, passed by the House of Representatives and currently pending in the Senate, has made it into the National Defense Authorization Act (NDAA), and will allow for active duty service members to present a claim against the United States and receive compensation if they were victims of “negligent or wrongful” medical treatment at a military facility, according to a portion of the NDAA.
+New legislation, which passed through Congress on December 17, 2019, will allow for active duty service members to present a medical malpractice claim against the United States government and receive compensation if they were victims of “negligent or wrongful” medical treatment at a military facility, according to a portion of the NDAA.

 What type of case can Service Members bring against the Government?